benjamincrozat/laravel-blade-sugar/README.md

 ## Requirements

-This package is tested to run on PHP 5.6+ and Laravel 5.4+.
-You probably can go as down as Laravel 5.1, but setting up Travis to against all versions is quite tricky.
+This package is tested to run on PHP 5.6+ and Laravel 5.1+.
+Note that on older Laravel versions, some directives can't be used (like `@mix`) since the associated helper didn't exist yet.

 ## Installation